Zen4All/Zen-Cart-Ship2Pay/installation readme.txt

  |  Modify file:
 -+------------------
 5. Open the file /includes/classes/payment.php
-When using Zen Cart 1.5.5a You can skip tis step and use the file prvided in the folder "Core file overrides" Find the following line: (about line #28)
+When using Zen Cart 1.5.5a You can skip this step and use the file provided in the folder "Core file overrides" Find the following line: (about line #28)
       $this->modules = explode(';', MODULE_PAYMENT_INSTALLED);
 replace that single line with: